 - 1 19 oz can black beans rinsed and drained (about 2 cups cooked)

 - juice of ½ of a lime

 - shredded cheddar or mexican blend cheese about 2 cups

 - 8-10 large tortilla shells

 - Heat tortilla wraps so they are easier to wrap without breaking.
-I do this by damping a paper towel and rolling a stack of wraps into a roll with the paper towel around them, then heat in the microwave for 45-60 seconds.
-Until they are warm to touch.
+I do this by dampening a paper towel with a little bit of water and rolling a stack of wraps into a roll with the paper towel around them.
+Heat the bundle in the microwave for 45-60 seconds.
+Until they are warm to the touch.